dwavesystems/dwave-ocean-sdk/docs/examples/map_coloring.rst

 .. note:: You can skip directly to the complete code for the problem here:
     :ref:`map_coloring_full_code`.

-The example uses the
-:doc:`D-Wave binary CSP tool </docs_binarycsp/sdk_index>`
-to set up constraints and convert the CSP to a binary quadratic model, :doc:`dwave-system </docs_system/sdk_index>` to set up a D-Wave system as the :term:`sampler`, and `NetworkX <https://networkx.org>`_ to plot results.
+The example uses :doc:`dimod </docs_dimod/sdk_index>` to set up penalties and create a binary quadratic model, :doc:`dwave-system </docs_system/sdk_index>` to set up a D-Wave quantum computer as the :term:`sampler`, and `NetworkX <https://networkx.org>`_ to plot results.

->>> import dwavebinarycsp
->>> from dwave.system import DWaveSampler, EmbeddingComposite
 >>> import networkx as nx
 >>> import matplotlib.pyplot as plt    # doctest: +SKIP
+>>> from dimod.generators import combinations
+>>> from dimod import BinaryQuadraticModel
+>>> from dwave.system import DWaveSampler, EmbeddingComposite

 Start by formulating the problem as a graph of the map with provinces as nodes and shared borders between provinces as edges (e.g., "('AB', 'BC')" is an edge representing the shared border between British Columbia and Alberta).

 >>> # Represent the map as the nodes and edges of a graph
 >>> provinces = ['AB', 'BC', 'MB', 'NB', 'NL', 'NS', 'NT', 'NU', 'ON', 'PE',